 With over 1,500 sites installed!
 What is "Scutum" that has changed the conventional wisdom of WAF?

-which explains the differences between Scutum and traditional WAFs (Web Application Firewalls).
+Here's how Scutum differs from traditional WAFs (Web Application Firewalls).

-Using a WAF is a great service because it blocks all access that it deems to be an attack
+Using a WAF (Web Application Firewall) is a fantastic service because it blocks all access that it deems to be an attack

 .

-Because it is cloud-based, they handle everything on the device side.
+Since it's cloud-based, they take care of everything on the device side.

-The question of "Who?
-What?" always comes up.
+The questions of "Who?
+What?" always come up.

-Scutum seems to be able to solve these problems as well.
+Apparently, Scutum can solve these problems as well.

 Be careful not to accidentally leave your config backup in a visible location!